 - B-621.7 Until the implementation date, navigationally significant information must be promulgated for both the published NE and the previous version of the chart.
 Navigationally significant information may affect the charts in different ways, as the new routeing measures or buoyage system may not be the only changes included in the NE.
-When the changes have been implemented, the old version of the chart must be withdrawn\cancelled and any (T) or (P) NM which apply solely to the old version must also be cancelled.
+When the changes have been implemented, the old version of the chart must be cancelled and any (T) or (P) NM which apply solely to the old version must also be cancelled.
 The boxed caution and '(SEE CAUTION)' legends on the NC or NE should also be removed by NM. - B-621.8 When a NE or NC promulgates a completely new TSS (or other routeing measure or buoyage system) that has not yet been implemented at the time of publication and there are no amendments to any existing TSS (or other routeing measure or buoyage system), the above procedure does not apply.

-Instead, as soon as the final details are known (which may be up to 6 months in advance of implementation for IMO-approved schemes) a (P) NM, including a diagram, should be issued for the existing chart, giving full details of the changes, the date of implementation, and plans for chart updating.
-This is to ensure a back-up is provided in the event that the user fails to receive the new products (eg new editions of charts, whether paper or ENC) for whatever reason.
-The NE or NC should be published 4 to 8 weeks before implementation (if possible).
-A legend should be inserted alongside the new TSS giving the date and time of implementation if still in the future at the time of publication, e.g.
+Instead, as soon as the final details are known (but not more than 6 months in advance of implementation), a (P) NM, including a diagram, should be issued for the existing chart, giving full details of the changes, the date of implementation, and plans for chart updating.
+This is to ensure a back-up is provided in the event that the user fails to receive the new products (eg New Editions of charts, whether paper or ENC) for whatever reason.
+The NE or NC should be inserted alongside the new TSS giving the date and time of implementation if still in the future at the time of publication, eg: